FAQs

 In elementary school, my fourth grade teacher entered me into a local contest.
 I submitted a short story and got to attend a writing “conference” at one of the universities in town.
 I was hooked.

 Then in college I majored in English (Go Heels!) and landed a few publishing internships.
-But it wasn’t until the fall of 2015 while I worked as a career coach at a small liberal arts university that I began seriously pursuing my fiction writing.
+But it wasn’t until the end of 2015 while I worked as a career coach at a small liberal arts university that I began trying to write a novel.
 I would wake up at 5:30am to write.
 Yes, there was A LOT of coffee involved.
 No, I am NOT a morning person.

-Now, I split my time between career coaching and writing, focusing on steamy contemporary romances that hit all their key performance indicators.
+Now, I split my time between career coaching and writing, focusing on steamy rom-coms that hit all their key performance indicators.

 Where can I find your books?

 I will keep you posted!
-Right now I’m pitching an adult contemporary romance BIG PRICK ENERGY to agents.
+Right now I’m pitching a rom-com EVERY SUMMER HAS A STORY to literary agents.

 What are some books about writing that have helped you?